aliahmadcse/sql-insert-csv/README.md

 2. Install dependencies using `pipenv install`

+3. Change **config.py** according to your requirements

-3. Replace movies.csv from your own file
+4. Replace movies.csv from your own file

-4. Run `python3 app.py`
+5. Run `python3 app.py`